Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: global Kahler-Ricci flow and its limit at

 \section{global Kahler-Ricci flow and its limit at $t=\infty$}

 In this section, we prove Theorem \ref{main}.
 Note that there is no local collapsing for the Ricci flow at any finite time according to the result of perelman mentioned in section two.
 If the curvature of the flow blows up at infinite time, we then can take the similar blow-up limit as in the finite time case \cite{MC} and show that its blow-up limit is Ricci flat.
 Otherwise, the curvature of the flow is uniformly bounded and by Theorem 4, we can simply take the limit, which is scalar flat at first.
-Using the evolution equation
+Using the evolution equation (\ref{scalar}) again we know that the limit is also Ricci flat.
+This completes the proof of Theorem \ref{main}.